Michael Pittman Jr.: 2023 season

 In Week 1, Pittman caught eight passes for 97 yards and one touchdown, during a 31–21 loss to the Jaguars.
 In a Week 13 victory over the Tennessee Titans, Pittman hauled in his 314th career reception, breaking the Colts franchise record for the most catches in the first four years of a player's career.
 One week later, he tied former Colts receiver and Pro Football Hall of Famer Marvin Harrison for the most consecutive games with at least eight receptions in Colts history.
 In the Week 15 game against the Pittsburgh Steelers, Pittman was taken out of the game due to a concussion after taking a hit from safety Damontae Kazee, which led to Kazee being ejected from the game and a 15-yard roughness penalty being enacted on Pittsburgh.
 He finished the season as the Colts leading receiver with 109 catches for 1,152 yards and four touchdowns.
-He was fifth in the league in catches and 14th in receiving yards.
+Pittman was fifth in the league in catches and 14th in receiving yards.